PoliticalGraveyard.com

 See also Find-A-Grave memorial

-Relatives: Son of James Flood (1826-1884) and Minerva (Kennedy) Flood; relative of Thomas Schmeck Flood; married 1888 to Lyle R. Choate.
-See Flood-Miller family of New York.
+Relatives: Son of James Flood and Minerva (Kennedy) Flood; married 1888 to Lyle R. Choate; relative *** of Thomas Schmeck Flood.

 Henry Parker Ford (1837-1905) — also known as Henry P. Ford — of Pittsburgh, Allegheny County, Pa.
 Born in Hudson, Columbia County, N.Y., October 15, 1837.
 Mayor of Pittsburgh, Pa., 1896-99.
 Member, Freemasons.
 Died April 21, 1905 (age 67 years, 188 days).
 Interment at Homewood Cemetery, Pittsburgh, Pa.

 Clellan S. Forsythe (1895-1953) — of Syracuse, Onondaga County, N.Y.
 Born in Houtzdale, Clearfield County, Pa., March 6, 1895.
 Republican.
 Served in the U.S. Navy during World War I; automobile dealer; member of New York state assembly from Onondaga County 2nd District, 1945-48.
 Presbyterian.
 Member, American Legion; Veterans of Foreign Wars; Freemasons.
-Suffered a heart attack while holding a shotgun, which accidentally discharged, killing him, on Fox Island, Jefferson County, N.Y., September 18, 1953 (age 58 years, 196 days).
+On a hunting trip, he suffered a heart attack while sitting in his Jeep, holding a shotgun, which accidentally discharged, hitting him in the chest and killing him, on Fox Island, Cape Vincent, Jefferson County, N.Y., September 18, 1953 (age 58 years, 196 days).
 Burial location unknown.

 Charles W. Froessel (b.
 1892) — of Jamaica, Queens, Queens County, N.Y.
 Born in Brooklyn, Kings County, N.Y., November 8, 1892.
 Democrat.
 Served in the U.S. Navy during World War I; lawyer; Justice of New York Supreme Court, 1938-49 (2nd District 1938-48, 10th District 1948-49); judge of New York Court of Appeals, 1950.
 Presbyterian.
 Member, American Bar Association; Freemasons; Elks; American Legion.
 Burial location unknown.